 - The communities by topic usage.
 If you want to look for the best topic to use to engage a target community, use the community name slicer to the left of the canvas.

 - Analyze all your topics over time to compare the progress of given campaigns across communities, regions, or organizational units.

-- This table is great to look for examples of the most impactful, liked or responded to threads that contain your topic of interest.
-Inversely you can choose the most impactful thread and see what topics where used in it.
+- This table is great to look for examples of the most impactful, liked, or responded to threads that contain your topic of interest.
+Inversely you can choose the most impactful thread and see what topics were used in it.

 - The percentage change in sentiment from the previous report period to the current period.

-- A comparison of the average sentiment for the report period against the average sentiment for the previous report period.
+- A comparison of the average sentiment for the reporting period against the average sentiment for the previous report period.
 See the sentiment tracking page for details on sentiment analysis.

 - A simple description of sentiment for the selected keyword.